A dark in the fog

 Then, swiftly, the fog shifted and the shadow vanished.

-“Well, then,” said Cricket after a few moments.
-“That settles it.
-We absolutely must continue.
-Think of the story this will make for our paper, Phoenix!”
+‘Well, then,’ said Cricket after a few moments.
+‘That settles it.
+We absolutely must push on.
+Think of the story this will make for the paper, Phoenix!’

 But Phoenix said nothing.
-He merely sat on his perch, which extended from the eve of the wagon roof, gazing at the place where the shadow had been.
-“Most peculiar,” he said at last.
-“It would appear our passenger has not been entirely honest with us.
-Right, we will shutter up behind that tree for the night.
-I have some questions that need answers.”
+He merely sat on his perch, which extended from the eve of the wagon roof, and gazed at the place where the shadow had been.
+‘Most peculiar,’ he said at last.
+‘It would appear our passenger has not been entirely honest with us.
+Right, we’ll shutter up behind that tree for the night.
+I have some questions for our passenger that need answers.’

 #realhumanwriting